Who Was Juan Ponce de León?

 In February 1521, Ponce de León left Puerto Rico for a second exploration of Florida.
 Records are scarce, but some accounts describe a poorly organized trip.
 The expedition landed somewhere on the western side of the Florida peninsula, where it was soon attacked by Calusa warriors.
 Ponce de León was wounded in the confrontation, possibly by a poison arrow to his thigh.
 The expedition sailed back to Cuba, where he died in July 1521.

-Juan Ponce de León was a product of his time—ambitious, hardworking and ruthless when the occasion called for it.
+Ponce de León was a product of his time — ambitious, hardworking and ruthless when the occasion called for it.
 He built a small financial empire that helped advance Spanish colonization in the Caribbean, and he might have gone even further had he been able to avoid political intrigue with the Columbus family.

 Many historical sources agree that he treated the native people under his control better than most conquistadors.
 However, enslavement and disease took a very heavy toll on these populations and he faced several violent uprisings during his tenure as governor.